fledge-iot/fledge/docs/91_version_history.rst

        - The command line interface to view the status of the system has been updated to correctly show the statistics history collection task when it is running.
        - The issue of incorrect timestamps in reading graphs due to inconsistent timezones in API calls has been resolved.
 All API calls now return timestamps in UTC unless explicitly specified in the response.
        - An issue with the code update mechanism that could cause multiple updates to occur has been resolved.
 Only a single update should be executed and then the flag allowing for updates to be applied should be removed.
 This prevents the update mechanism triggering on each restart of the system.
-       - A problem that prevented the modbusC south plugin from being updated in the same way as other plugins has been resolved.
+       - A problem that prevented the fledge-south-modbus plugin from being updated in the same way as other plugins has been resolved.
        - An issue with trying to create a new user that shares the same user name with a previous user that was removed from the system failing has been resolved.
        - A problem with converting very long integers from JSON has been resolved.
 This would have manifested itself as a crash when handling datapoints that contain 64 bit integers above a certain value.
        - An update has been made to prevent the creation of service with empty service name.